ahjohannessen/sbt-native-packager-bug/README.md

 # sbt-native-packager-bug
 Repro of Mappings bug.
-In order to summon the bug do this in sbt: `> universal:stage`.
+In order to summon the bug do this in sbt: `universal:stage`